Health Informatics & Information Sciences DiSTANCE LEARNING certificate Program

 Eligibility:

-- Full-time students currently enrolled in academic programs at USU with usush.edu and canvas accounts are eligible for the certificate program at this time.
+- Full-time students currently enrolled in academic programs at USU with usuhs.edu and canvas accounts.

-- Applicants should possess, at a minimum, a Baccalaureate degree from an accredited academic institution before matriculation at USU.
+- Applicants should possess, at a minimum, a Baccalaureate degree from an accredited academic institution.

-- Candidates will be evaluated for admission based on a variety of criteria.
-In addition to academic fitness for graduate work, previous roles within informatics and health information technology, and how likely they are to use this education to further the tactical, operational, or strategic objectives of the DOD, or the broader U.S. government, with respect to health informatics and information sciences.
+- How likely applicants are to use this education to further the tactical, operational, or strategic objectives of the DOD, or the broader U.S. government, with respect to health informatics and information sciences will be taken into consideration.

 Application Timeline: Apply now through July 1, 2025.